I thought it would be a great time to attack my first-ever Taiga drama.

 I've consider Densha Otoko but a few friends of mine told me it was quite annoying, how the main male character gets on people's nerves.

 I'll check up on Tiger and Dragon, though I'm sure I saw it somewhere before but it didn't catch my attention.
-H2, I'll check as well. _________________
+H2, I'll check as well.

 Kyaa, it's all about the addiction revolved around dramas, anime and music that captivate and destroy people's lives.